 Trulance for CIC

-Trulance can help you have more regular, well-formed bowel movements*
+Trulance can help you have relief from your symptoms

 Provide More Regular